Edward Massey was born with a love of the West, and it grew.

 Edward’s work explores the struggles people encounter in staying true to themselves and their ideals.
 He shines a light on the hard decisions made every day, the hardest of which is to keep going.
 He writes of the glory in facing reality, real stories about real working people for real reading people.

-He and Anne live in Connecticut where he writes every day.
+Edward and his wife, Anne, live in Connecticut where he writes every day.
 He’ll never move back West, but that is all right — he never left.